 Architecture of Peace is a long-term research and action project exploring how architects and urban planners can and should play an active role in the process of rebuilding and stabilizing post-conflict spaces.
 For the next step of the project, we are conducting a series of Dialogues inviting those working in the field of politics, aid, architecture, community work, and development cooperation to share their knowledge and experience and rethink the post-conflict community.

-Four Architecture of Peace Dialogues in April & May 2019 intend to give new insights and tools to work with in the coming years.
-The format of the exchange will experiment with the fusion of the ‘Socratic Dialogue’ and ‘The Handbook for Democratic Dialogue’.
-Each Dialogue will revolve around a specific question and be hosted at a venue relevant to the topic:
+Four Architecture of Peace Dialogues in April & May 2019 gave new insights and tools to work with around the topic of post-conflict architecture.
+The format of the exchange was experimented with the fusion of the ‘Socratic Dialogue’ and ‘The Handbook for Democratic Dialogue’.
+Each Dialogue revolved around a specific question and be hosted at a venue relevant to the topic:

 Participants: Lilet Breddels (ARCHIS/Volume), Bengin Dawod (Common Affairs), Prof. Jolle Demmers (Utrecht University), Berend van der Lans (African Architecture Matters), Francesco Longo, Nienke Nauta (Pearl), Arjen Oosterman (ARCHIS/Volume), Jan Willem Petersen (Specialist Operations), Dr. Allard Wagemaker (Netherlands Defence Academy), Ing.
 R.J.G.
 (Ronald) van Warmerdam (TU Delft).